-If you’ve been seriously looking to buy a condo in Toronto but are overwhelmed by everything you need to know, take the next 5 minutes to read this article.
+If you’ve been seriously looking to buy a condo in Toronto you’re probably asking yourself, how much does a condo cost in Toronto?
+If you’re overwhelmed by everything you need to know, take the next 5 minutes to read this article on buying condos in Toronto.
 We are educators and experts in real estate and we believe that smart real estate decisions have the power to transform lives.
 Stick with us as we show you:

 THE AVERAGE COST TO BUY A CONDO IN TORONTO BY NEIGHBOURHOOD

+“How much does a condo cost in Toronto?”
+This can be a bit of a loaded question when prices vary in each Toronto neighbourhood.
 I think the best place to start, especially if you’re new to the Toronto condo market, is to show you what condos for sale in Toronto are going for these days.
-Below you’ll find the average condo prices for 2018 from most affordable to least affordable.
+Below you’ll find the average cost of a condo for 2021 from most affordable to least affordable neighbourhood.

 Best Area to Buy a Condo in Toronto